 Volunteers are essential to the work of the Hays-Caldwell Women’s Center and fill a number of roles including responding to hospital calls, answering the hotline, providing childcare and doing administrative work.
-We welcome compassionate, caring men and women who want to make a difference in the struggle against domestic violence, sexual assault and child abuse.
+We welcome compassionate, caring men and women who want to make a difference in the struggle against domestic violence and dating violence, sexual assault and child abuse.

 Advocate training includes many learning experiences.
 Read about one of them here.